KevinKra/Notes/certifications/aws/solutions_architect/raw.md

 - What storage-type is EBS?
 - What is the AWS Nitro System?
 - Can EBS persist independently from an EC2 instance?
-- Can Instance Store persist independently from an EC2 instance?
+- Can an EC2 Instance Store persist independently from an EC2 instance?
 - If you want an EBS volume with up to 64,000 IOPS, what type of EC2 instance do you have to launch to guarantee that?
 - Data in the an instance store is lost under what three circumstances?
 - What is Amazon EFS, what type of volume is it, can it provide 64,000 IOPS?
+- What is the initial level scale-in policy?
+- What is the AZ level scale-in policy?
+- If there are multiple valid instances in an AZ, what is the next scale-in criteria?
+- If there are multiple unprotected instances close to the next billing hour, which is deleted?

 ---